Reading and Phonics

 Keep-up lessons ensure every child learns to read

-- Any child who needs additional practice has regular keep-up support, taught by a fully trained adult.
+- Any child who needs additional practice has regular keep-up support, taught by a fully trained member of staff.
 Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning.

 - We timetable additional phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics screening check.
 These children urgently need to catch up, so the gap between themselves and their peers does not widen.
 We use comprehensive assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-up resources – at pace.

 - If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics ‘catch-up’ lessons to address specific reading/writing gaps.
-These short, sharp lessons take place weekly or more often when possible.
+These short, sharp lessons take place regularly throughout the week.

 - Each reading practice session has a clear focus, so that the demands of the session do not overload the children’s working memory.
 The reading practice sessions have been designed to focus on three key reading skills: